Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Background

 \subsection{Hyperplane arrangements}

 Let $V$ be a real vector space.
-Throughout this paper, a hyperplane arrangement will consist of a convex subset $T \subseteq V$ and a (possibly infinite) set $\cH$ of hyperplanes in $V$ such that $H\cap T \neq \emptyset$ for all $H \in \cH$.
-We will denote a hyperplane arrangement by the pair $(T,\cH)$.
+A hyperplane will always refer to a linear hyperplane (so all hyperplanes pass through the origin).
+Throughout this paper, a \textbf{hyperplane arrangement} consists of a convex subset $T \subseteq V$ and a (possibly infinite) set $\cH$ of hyperplanes in $V$ such that $H\cap T \neq \emptyset$ for all $H \in \cH$.
+We denote a hyperplane arrangement by the pair $(T,\cH)$.
 Given a hyperplane arrangement $(T,\cH)$ and a convex subset $T' \subseteq T$, we can define a restricted hyperplane arrangement in $T'$ by removing from $\cH$ all the hyperplanes that do not intersect with $T'$.
-For notation simplicity, we will simply denote this arrangement by $(T',\cH)$, with the understanding that only hyperplanes in $\cH$ that intersect $T'$ are considered.
+For notation simplicity, we simply denote this arrangement by $(T',\cH)$, with the understanding that only hyperplanes in $\cH$ that intersect $T'$ are considered.
 Finally, we say that a hyperplane arrangement is locally finite if for all $x \in T$, there exists an open neighbourhood $U_x$ of $x$ in $T$ such that $U_x$ only intersects finitely many hyperplanes in $\cH$.

-Given a hyperplane arrangement $(T,\cH)$, the connected components of $T \setminus \bigcup_{H \in \cH} H$ are called chambers.
-Following \cite{IW}, a wall of a chamber $C$ is the intersection of $\overline{C}$ with a hyperplane $H \in \cH$ that has codimension $1$.
-(Note that the support of a face is called a wall in \cite{Bourbaki_4-6, Del72, Paris_Kpi1}, which we have reserved for a different usage above.)
+Given a hyperplane arrangement $(T,\cH)$, the connected components of $T \setminus \bigcup_{H \in \cH} H$ are called \textbf{chambers}.
+Following \cite[Definition 1.27]{IW}, a \textbf{wall} of a chamber $C$ is the intersection of $\overline{C}$ with a hyperplane $H \in \cH$ that has codimension $1$.
+(Note that the support of a face is called a wall in \cites{Bourbaki_4-6, Del72, Paris_Kpi1}, which we have reserved for a different usage above.)